swornima-shakya-citytech/sample-citytech-project/README.md

 # Sample CityTech Project

-This repository is a sample project for PowerBI dashboard data analysis.
+This repository is a sample project for data analysis.